Kevin Brianton, Adjunct Senior Research Fellow

 Other examples are easy to find.
 One of the Chaplin’s main rivals was Buster Keaton.
 Keaton had made a string of successful short and feature films.
 When Buster Keaton released The General in 1927, he considered it to be his masterpiece.
 Film scholars have echoed that opinion for more than 60 years.
 Yet when it was released, it did not prove to be a box office success, and after its screening, his film career disintegrated.

 The reasons for its perennial popularity have more to do with the quality of its artistry.
-Yet even a film such as Gone of the Wind resonated with contemporary audiences.
 Films must operate at two levels to be successful.
-One, they have to be elements of good writing, direction and production or a clever idea.
+One, they have to contain elements of good writing, direction and production or a well executed or clever idea.
 But on another level, they are products of their time and need to talk to the audience of the period in which they were created.
-To succeed at the box office, a film needs to have more than a high standard of artistic and technical ability, and it needs to have a level of audience involvement.
+To succeed at the box office, a film needs to have more than a high standard of artistic and technical ability, it requires to have a level of audience involvement.
 At some level, a popular film must discuss issues and dilemmas affecting the contemporary audience.

 Andrew Sarris, You Ain’t Heard Nothin’ Yet: The American Talking Film History & Memory, 1927-1949, 356.